 Independent research carried out by BBN Media in previous years demonstrated a high level of compliance with the requirements of the Code.
-The Monitoring Body has previously decided that while continuing to require information from the contractor on a quarterly basis, independent monitoring would only be carried out once each year (in December).
-This report will cover the research carried out in December 2010 which was considered by the Monitoring Body in January 2011.
+The Monitoring Body has previously decided that, while continuing to require information from the contractor on a quarterly basis, independent monitoring would only be carried out once each year (in December).
+This report will cover the research carried out in December 2011 which was considered by the Monitoring Body in early 2012.

-The survey covered eighteen films.
-Seven were non-proscribed (alcohol advertising permitted) and eleven were proscribed (no alcohol advertising permitted).
+The survey covered twenty films.
+Seven were non-proscribed (alcohol advertising permitted) and thirteen were proscribed (no alcohol advertising permitted).

-Of the seven non-proscribed films, four film reels contained alcohol advertisements but were within the threshold of 25% of available time.

-Of the eleven proscribed films, no reels contained alcohol advertising.
+Of the seven non-proscribed films, no reels contained alcohol advertising.
+Of the thirteen proscribed films, no reels contained alcohol advertising.